 [Source: McDonald’s Weibo – Free meals distribution to medical workers in Wuhan, a key component of their Coronavirus crisis management strategy.]

 McDonald’s once again proves that beyond the name and the symbol, it embodies the concept of Globalization: think global, act local.
-Indeed, its communication and crisis management during the Coronavirus epidemic are testimony to the brand’s capacity to successfully adapt to local market constraints.
+Indeed, its Coronavirus crisis management and communication strategy in Chinaare testimony to the brand’s capacity to successfully adapt to local market constraints.

 Baidu’s crisis strategy – AI for a safer world

-Baidu, the tech giant that operates the country’s largest search engine, spares no effort to help those working to stop the Coronavirus outbreak.
-Unlike McDonald’s and Didi, Baidu’s core business is not adversely affected by the situation.
-In fact, it may even benefits from the situation since people are much more likely to do research and stay informed of new developments.
+BBaidu, the tech giant that operates the country’s largest search engine, spares no effort to help those working to stop the Coronavirus outbreak.
+Predicting that the turnover in 2020 Q1 would fall by 5% to 13% compared with the same period last year, Baidu’s online advertising and marketing service sector is badly affected by the epidemic.
+However Baidu’s internet search solutions may benefit from the situation, since people are much more likely to do research and stay informed of new developments.
 Thus, from January 21 to 24, more than 1 billion people on average searched or browsed information on 2019-nCoV on Baidu every day.

 Baidu’s crisis strategy during the Coronavirus involves AI and big data.
 In 2017 the company made no secrets of its ambitions to become the first global company in the Artificial Intelligence sector.
 Well, it seems that Baidu brilliantly took advantage of the recent events to show off its AI-fueled muscles, aiming to improve its brand awareness in China and beyond, in this specific field.